Comment

 Targeting an industry and people’s jobs is just plain wrong.
 Banning live bait will do nothing but hurt tourism in Manitoba, increase pressure on other bait fisheries and put myself and many others out of a job.
 If it actually was a legit problem it would be banned with a payout to bait harvesters.

-Lee Hastings over 3 years ago
+Lee Hastings almost 4 years ago

 characters left